kushnerovM/rsschool-cv/cv.md

  **Duties**

 * Technical support for users with different PC-proficiency level
-* Доработка и разработка АРМов в MS Access
+* features development in MS Access
 * Company's sites administration
 * Improvement of the company's websites
 * Online-store development on CMS Opencart